How the as-a-Service movement is improving user satisfaction

 A study of senior ANZ executives’ attitudes, expectations and plans for enterprise software has found that satisfaction levels with enterprise solutions remains low, but that adoption of ‘as-a-service’ software is changing this.

 The IBRS report paints a picture of the complex struggle between management and their staff when it comes to the adoption of software, and a serious inability to deal with change management in organisations.

 85 per cent of executives across all industries reported that getting staff to adopt new processes and ways of working as a result of implementing new enterprise solutions is a challenge.

 This isn’t surprising as poor user satisfaction is an issue that has plagued the enterprise software market for the last two decades.

 Significantly though, the Software as a Service (SaaS) model bucked the overall trend.
 Organisations with a preference for SaaS reported less challenge with getting people to adopt new solutions (35 per cent as opposed to the aforementioned 40 per cent).

 Imagine a world where IT starts to bring innovative solutions to the business...

 In-depth interviews indicated that this is because once organisations eliminate technical infrastructure concerns as a result of moving to SaaS, their attention instead turns to finding new ways to work and compete.

-“However, smaller parts of organisations that perform niche business functions are often extremely important to achieving a competitive edge, delivering the finer details to their customers or reducing overall corporate risk.
+"Optimisation of IT resources allows an increased focus on smaller parts of the organisation that perform niche business functions.
+These are often extremely important in achieving a competitive edge, delivering an improved customer experience, further optimising operational efficiency, or reducing overall corporate risk.

 Ready to learn more?